Arrest of Indian Muslim journalist sparks widespread outrage

 Associated Press

-NEW DELHI (AP) — Police in India’s capital New Delhi arrested a Muslim journalist Monday evening for allegedly hurting religious sentiments in what many have slammed as the latest example of shrinking press freedoms under Prime Minister Narendra Modi’s government.
+NEW DELHI (AP) — Police in New Delhi have arrested a Muslim journalist for allegedly hurting religious sentiment in what many slammed as the latest example of shrinking media freedom under Indian Prime Minister Narendra Modi’s government.

-Mohammed Zubair, one of the co-founders of fact-checking website Alt News, was arrested over a tweet that police said deliberately insulted “the god of a particular religion.”
-Senior police officer K P S Malhotra said the case was registered following a complaint from a Twitter user and Zubair was remanded in custody for one day.
+Mohammed Zubair, a co-founder of fact-checking website Alt News, was arrested Monday evening over a tweet that police said deliberately insulted “the god of a particular religion.”
+Senior police officer K.P.S.
+Malhotra said the case was brought following a complaint from a Twitter user and Zubair was remanded in custody for one day.

-Journalists across India have been increasingly targeted for their work in recent years.
-Some have been arrested under stringent criminal charges over posts on social media, where they routinely face threats and trolling.
+Journalists across India have been targeted increasingly for their work in recent years.
+Some have been arrested on criminal charges over posts on social media, where they routinely face threats and trolling.
 The Twitter accounts of some journalists and news websites have also been suspended on government orders.

-The incident immediately set off a wave of outrage, with activists, journalists and opposition politicians taking to social media to decry it as harassment of the press while calling for Zubair’s immediate release.
+The incident set off a wave of outrage, with activists, journalists and opposition politicians decrying it as harassment of the media and calling for Zubair’s immediate release.

-“Arresting one voice of truth will only give rise to a thousand more,” wrote opposition Congress leader Rahul Gandhi on Twitter.
+“Arresting one voice of truth will only give rise to a thousand more,” opposition Congress party leader Rahul Gandhi said on Twitter.

-Pratik Sinha, the other co-founder of Alt News, said that Zubair was arrested without any notice from police, which is mandatory under law for the sections under which he has been detained.
+Pratik Sinha, the other co-founder of Alt News, said Zubair was arrested without any notice from police, which is mandatory in the sections of law under which he was detained.

-Founded in 2017 as a nonprofit, Alt News is India’s most prominent fact-checking news website and has gained a reputation for its reporting on hate speech and debunking misinformation, particularly by Hindu nationalists.
-Its founders often face online trolling and threats by right-wing groups, some of them linked to Modi’s Bharatiya Janata Party.
+Founded in 2017 as a nonprofit organization, Alt News is India’s most prominent fact-checking news website and has gained a reputation for its reporting on hate speech and debunking misinformation, particularly by Hindu nationalists.
+Its founders often face online trolling and threats by right-wing groups, some of them linked to Modi’s Hindu-nationalist Bharatiya Janata Party.

 Several similar cases have been filed against Zubair in the past.
-Earlier this month, police charged him for calling some Hindu monks “hatemongers,” news website The Wire reported.
-The Hindu monks had made inflammatory statements about Muslims and at least one of them had called for a “genocide” of the minority community.
+Earlier this month, police charged him with calling some Hindu monks “hatemongers,” news website The Wire reported.
+The Hindu monks had made inflammatory statements about Muslims and at least one had called for “genocide” of the minority community.
 The monks were arrested and later released on bail.

 Zubair was also among the first journalists to highlight controversial comments made by the now-suspended spokesperson of the BJP on the Prophet Muhammad that created a diplomatic row for the Modi administration.
-The Indian government distanced itself from the spokesperson’s comments after it sparked massive backlash from many Muslim nations.
+The Indian government distanced itself from the spokesperson’s comments after they sparked a massive backlash from many Muslim-majority nations.

-Zubair’s arrest comes two days after lawyer and human rights activist Teesta Setalvad was arrested by the Gujarat state police’s anti-terrorism wing.
+Zubair’s arrest came two days after lawyer and human rights activist Teesta Setalvad was arrested by Gujarat state police’s anti-terrorism wing.

-Setalvad was arrested Saturday for allegedly “committing forgery and fabricating evidence” in a case about the 2002 anti-Muslim riots in Gujarat state.
-Modi, who was then chief minister of Gujarat, has denied the charges against him, and has been cleared of complicity after government investigators and courts ruled there is no evidence against Modi.
+Setalvad was arrested Saturday for allegedly “committing forgery and fabricating evidence” in a case about anti-Muslim riots in Gujarat state in 2002.
+Modi, who was then chief minister of Gujarat, has denied charges against him, and has been cleared of complicity after government investigators and courts ruled there was no evidence against Modi.

-Setalvad has long campaigned to get justice for victims of the riots in which nearly 1,000 people, most of them Muslims, were killed.
-Her arrest was condemned by global rights groups like Human Rights Watch and Amnesty International.
+Setalvad has long campaigned for justice for victims of the riots, in which nearly 1,000 people, most of them Muslims, were killed.
+Her arrest was condemned by global rights groups such as Human Rights Watch and Amnesty International.

 Associated Press writer Krutika Pathi contributed to this report.